SerNet/verinice-veo/README.md

 ### veo-rest
 This module contains the implementation of the REST services of the REST API.

-The JSON schemas accepted by the API can be found in *${veo.basedir}/schemas/*.
-If this directory does not exist, built-in schema files will be served as default.

-*veo.basedir* can be set in *application.properties* and is */var/lib/veo* by default.
-The gradle task `bootRun` sets *veo.basedir* to *$HOME/.local/share/veo*.

 ### veo-vna-import [DEPRECATED]
 This module contains an importer for verinice archives (VNAs).
 It has to be fixed to work with the new data model.